Why Christians should celebrate Jewish festivals. Should they or shouldn’t they?

 Rosh Hashanah Traditions

-Rosh Hashanah comes with some lovely traditions that make it one of my favorite holidays.
+Rosh Hashanah is one of the Jewish festivals that comes with such lovely traditions that make it one of my favorite holidays.

 First, there is the tradition of Taschlich.
 Imani Ackerman wrote a wonderful post about this tradition that you can read more about.
 It deserves far more elaboration than I can give it here.
 But it is the tradition of going to a river or a body of water on Rosh Hashanah and taking a stone, reflecting on your sins and God’s redemption, and casting that stone into the water.
 I highly recommend reading that post and you can find it here.